-One of the most influential groups of the era, the Davies’ brothers (Ray and Dave), Peter Quaife and drummer John Start originally came together as The Ray Davies Quartet in September 1962, before changing their name to The Ravens.
+One of the most influential groups of the era, the Davies brothers (Ray and Dave), bassist Peter Quaife and drummer John Start originally came together as The Ray Davies Quartet in September 1962 before changing their name to The Ravens.

 After hearing a demo tape, producer Sheldon ‘Shel’ Talmy signed them to Pye Records.
-Avory replaced Start towards the end of 1963 and the group was re-named The Kinks.
+Mick Avory replaced Start on the drums towards the end of 1963, and the group was re-named The Kinks.

-The first two singles made no impression whatsoever, but the third, You Really Got Me, was a different matter altogether.
+The first two singles made no impression, but the third, You Really Got Me, was a different matter altogether.
 This record went to #1 in the charts and was to influence virtually every rock guitarist of the 1960s.
 The next few singles would be in a similar style.

-Their commercial peak between 1964 and 1967 saw the band chalk up several hit records and affect the appearance of English dandies.
+Their commercial peak between 1964 and 1967 saw the band chalk up several hit records while affecting the appearance of English dandies.

 One of Davies’ greatest songs was the final track on the latter – Waterloo Sunset was a simple but emotional tour de force with the melancholic singer observing two lovers (many have suggested actor Terence Stamp and actress Julie Christie, but Davies denies this) meeting and crossing over Hungerford Bridge in London.

 It narrowly missed the top of the charts, as did the follow-up, Autumn Almanac, with its gentle chorus, summing up the English working-class lifestyle of the 50s and 60s: “I like my football on a Saturday/roast beef on Sunday is all right/ I go to Blackpool for my holiday/ sit in the autumn sunlight”.